Wellbeing@School and the Inclusive Practices Toolkit

 All New Zealand schools can register to use the tools.
 The principal must agree to the terms of use for website and tools.

-All current schools using the W@S website will be informed about minor changes to the Terms of Use (changes are indicated).
+All current schools using the W@S toolkit will be informed about minor changes to the Terms of Use (changes are indicated).
 The changes add Inclusive Practices Tool (IPT) to the current agreement.

 The core aspects of the agreement stay the same: the data is owned by each school under NZCER stewardship; data reports can be made available to the Ministry of Education or other users if requested, however these reports are anonymous and school data is grouped.